 I am working on a series of projects focusing on children and young people.
 Together with education professionals, mental health service providers and local charities, we are looking at how we can evaluate, and improve upon, existing work in Dorset.
-This will especially focus on work being undertaken at Dorset Mind, for whom I am Patron (and a trustee).
+This will especially focus on work being undertaken at Dorset Mind, for whom I am Patron.
 With my students, we have been examining perceptions about the need for mental health education and support in schools (with separate projects for teachers and students).
 In another recent project, we examined ways to tackle behavioural, emotional and social difficulties in young people.
 We undertook the work with Future Roots (who operate a care farm project in north Dorset) where young people with a range of challenging behaviours are referred.
 This work was conducted through a 3-year PhD project, which has now been completed (I was lead supervisor).

 In some previous research, several years ago, I co-ordinated a series of projects that explored access to, and prevision of, mental health services in rural locations (in comparison to services in urban areas).